Skip to main content

 • “As for the gameplay, the resource management was a good part of the game, but despite me being somewhat conservative with trade, I ended the game with more budget than I could spend due to projects becoming fewer towards the end.”

-• “Honestly, I did not get the point of 3D map (some sort of hologram on the table?), it simply could be some cool-looking 2D sprites with actual buildings (painted, nice looking stuff) and for flying cars it also could be some flying sprites.
-Instead, it loads the computer with this strange 3D graphics while whole gameplay is basically reading and making choices.”
+• “Honestly, I did not get the point of the 3D map (some sort of hologram on the table?).
+It could simply be some cool looking 2D sprites with actual buildings (painted, nice looking stuff) and for flying cars it could also be some flying sprites.
+Instead, it loads the computer with strange 3D graphics while the whole gameplay is basically reading and making choices.”

 • “Gameplay stops after a few turns, as if the entire government collapsed before the first vote in the assembly.”